Detect rage clicks, error clicks, dead clicks and mouse shakes

 Rage clicks

 Rage clicks are like punching your mouse or touchpad because it doesn’t do what you want.
 They are triggered when a visitor clicks an element on your website multiple times, rapidly.
-In most cases, rage clicks signal that your website didn’t react the way your visitor expected, so you may want to take a closer look at it.
+In most cases, rage clicks signal that your website isn’t responding the way your visitor expected, so you may want to take a closer look at it.

-To set up tracking for rage clicks, follow these steps:
+To set up rage click tracking, follow these steps:

 1. Here’s the code that you’ll use: